 |This is the Fuego Box for February 2016.|

 Ask anyone that knows me and they will tell you that I like things hot.
 I am not shy in the least when it comes to admitting that.
 The hotter the better is my motto.
 After all, what is life without something to kick it up a notch like the intense pleasure rush that a Fuego Box can bring those of us that can’t have enough hot, spicy flavor in our foods.
+A good example is what I found in my Fuego Box February 2016 and Intro box that received for this review.

 The thought of all that heat that I was about to unbox with a hot sauce subscription box of three small batch, artisan-made sauces gave me that warm, tingling feeling as I anticipate what degrees of sizzling heat I would soon experience.